-The University will use the proceeds of the Bonds to (a) refund certain of the University's outstanding obligations; and (b) pay costs of issuing the Bonds.
+The University will use the proceeds of the Bonds, together with University funds, to (a) pay costs, or refinance commercial paper issued to pay costs, of University projects; (b) refund certain of the University's outstanding obligations; and (c) pay costs of issuing the Bonds.
 See "SOURCES AND USES OF BOND PROCEEDS."